 Silverstone denies British Grand Prix deal has been agreed

-A deal to keep the British Grand Prix at Silverstone has not yet been agreed, but talks remain ongoing.
+A deal to keep the British Grand Prix at Silverstone beyond 2019 has not yet been agreed, but talks remain ongoing.

-Silverstone will not host this year's race, as things stand, having entered into a break clause with Liberty Media which will see them opt out of the original deal to host races until 2026.
+Silverstone will host this year's race in July but no deal is yet in place for 2020 and beyond after the circuit activated a break clause in its agreement with F1 two years ago.

 "Unfortunately there is unsubstantiated news circulating this morning regarding the agreement of a new deal for the British Grand Prix at Silverstone," a statement read.